nasim-coder/login-signup-hql-query-implementation/README.md

 # login-signup-hql-query-implementation
 login, signup, accessing database using hibernate.

-THIS APPLICATION FULFILLED THE FOLLOEING REQUIREMENTS :
+THIS APPLICATION FULFILLED THE FOLLOWING REQUIREMENTS :

 Build a JSP/Servlet based web HR application that will -
 1. Provide a login page for HR Manager